duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 So there are now 4 ways to get a process into the ready queue
 1. a newly admitted process
-2. a proces times out
+2. a process times out
 3. a blocked process is unblocked thanks to the event it was waiting on occuring
 4. a suspended process is selected to become active once more